| |

 TeamDynamix combines IT service management with IT project and portfolio management in a single platform, which makes it a good fit for universities, state agencies, and government IT departments.

-Ideal fit: Higher education institutions, government agencies, and public sector IT teams that need ITSM software and project management in an integrated environment.
+Ideal fit: Higher education institutions, government agencies, and public sector IT teams that need service management and project management in an integrated environment.

-What every ITSM software platform needs: An accurate CMDB and service mapping
+What every ITSM platform needs: an accurate CMDB and service mapping

 There is a pattern in nearly every ITSM evaluation: teams spend months comparing service catalogs, AI features, and workflow automation.
 Then, six months after go-live, the CMDB is already drifting.